Fall Narrative Lab

-The four-day intensive program will feature:
+The four-day intensive program features:

 Skill development and focus on story structure, character and theme; conversation about story; packaging; elements of creative production; casting; and finance and distribution

 Specific workshops focused on adaptation

 Direct access to working industry professionals

 Opportunities to build knowledge, skills and insights to navigate the film industry

 A network of talented peers, vital in this collaborative art and business

 workshop, roundtable and social time

 A beautiful setting to develop your craft!

 Award-winning UK-based Creative Producer Alex Boden (CLOUD ATLAS, SENSE8)

 Academy Award-winning Screenwriter and Producer David Magee (FINDING NEVERLAND, LIFE OF PI)

 Award-winning Iconic Casting Director Ellen Parks (SIDEWAYS, SECRETARY)

 Academy Award nominated Creative Producer Amy Hobby (SECRETARY, WHAT HAPPENED, MISS SIMONE?)

-- Filmmaker, screenwriter and Seed & Spark team member Julie Keck
+Filmmaker, screenwriter and Seed & Spark team member Julie Keck

-- Development Executive and Producer of TV and Film, Tribeca Film Institute Director of Scripted Programs Molly O'Keefe
+Development Executive and Producer of TV and Film, Tribeca Film Institute Director of Scripted Programs Molly O'Keefe

 Each Lab is limited in size and is designed for emerging screenwriters, filmmakers and creative producers with narrative projects in all stages of development.